Yandex Cloud

 Where assign-public-ip is internet access to the host via a public IP address, true or false.

-Managed Service for ClickHouse® will run the operation for creating hosts.
+Managed Service for ClickHouse® will start creating hosts.

-The subnet ID should be specified if the availability zone contains multiple subnets; otherwise, Managed Service for ClickHouse® will automatically select a single subnet.
-You can request the cluster name with the list of clusters in the folder.
+If your availability zone contains multiple subnets, make sure to specify the subnet ID; otherwise, Managed Service for ClickHouse® will automatically select the single subnet available.
+You can get the cluster name with the list of clusters in the folder.

-2. Add one or more host blocks to the Managed Service for ClickHouse® cluster description, one for each new host.
+2. Add one or multiple host sections to the Managed Service for ClickHouse® cluster description, one for each new host.

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {